Will A Humidifier Help With Cough and Congestion? Don’t Switch It On Before Reading This!!!

 That way, even when you feel like coughing, the lungs will clear out the mucus that trickles down there from the nose easily.

-What we are trying to say here is that some moisture in the air, more soup in the food, more drinks and water are good when you have a cough.
+Having some moisture in the air, taking more soup in the food, more drinks and water are good when you have a cough.
 They help in a big way.

 Actually, you need the best humidifier for cough whether you have a cough or not.
 The reason for this is that the humidifier will moisten the air such that when you inhale, the airways will not be irritated.

-When you have a cold, it causes a lot of discomfort.
-Thus, you want to do everything that you can to stay as comfortable as possible.
-Thankfully, there are many things to do, and one of the most highly recommended is to buy a humidifier.
+Colds cause a lot of discomfort.
+You will try to do everything you can to stay as comfortable as possible.
+One of the highly recommended things is to buy a humidifier.

-When you have a cough, most likely you also have dry mucus stuck in your nose.
-You want to do everything possible to ensure that the mucus is dislodged and that the airways are clear.
+A cough causes dry mucus in your nose.
+You want to do everything possible to dislodge it to keep the airways clear.

-Well, what we know is that both of them do add some humidity into the air, thus making it more breathable, for children as well as grownups.
+Well, what we know is that both of them increase humidity.
+They make the air more breathable, for children as well as grownups.

-When you have a cough, it is just one of the symptoms of a cold or an allergic attack.
+Coughing is a symptom of a cold or an allergic attack.
 The first part to be affected is usually the nasal membranes, swelling and closing the airways.

 How does a humidifier help with a cough?

-Now that we have agreed that a humidifier can help with a cough, there are certain things that you must ensure so that the humidifier can help you.
-Thankfully, these are just simple things to help make the air indoors a bit more breathable.
+Now that we have agreed that a humidifier can help with a cough, you need to do a few things so that the humidifier can help you.
+These are just simple things to help make the indoor air a bit more breathable.

 1. Know what is causing the cough